 Blood sugar control is at the center of any diabetes treatment plan.
 High blood sugar, or hyperglycemia, is a major concern, and can affect people with both type 1 and type 2 diabetes .
 There are two main kinds:

 - Fasting hyperglycemia.
-This is blood sugar that's higher than 130 mg/dL (milligrams per deciliter) after not eating or drinking for at least 8 hours.
+This is blood sugar for patients who have diabetesthat's higher than 130 mg/dL (milligrams per deciliter) after not eating or drinking for at least 8 hours.

 - Postprandial or after-meal hyperglycemia.
 This is blood sugar that's higher than 180 mg/dL 2 hours after you eat.
 People without diabetes rarely have blood sugar levels over 140 mg/dL after a meal, unless it’s really large.